spring-media/sticky-observer/README.md

     [data-sticky-placeholder-auto-height]
     When calling `addPlaceholder()` a `<div/>` is added to the DOM with the same height of the sticky element.
-    With this option you can disable the auto height and adding a css class for example.
+    With this option you can disable the auto height and add your own css class for example.

     [data-sticky-offset-top]
-    The top offset take part in the 'NORMAL' to 'STICKY' calculation.
+    The top offset takes part in the 'NORMAL' to 'STICKY' calculation.
-    With the offset you have some more control about the 'sticky breakpoint'.
+    With the offset you have some more control over the 'sticky breakpoint'.
 You can 'move' it up and down.
     The value must be a number without any units.

     [data-sticky-offset-bottom]
-    The bottom offset take part in the 'STICKY' to 'STICKY_END_OF_CONTAINER' calculation.
+    The bottom offset takes part in the 'STICKY' to 'STICKY_END_OF_CONTAINER' calculation.
-    With the offset you have some more control about the 'sticky breakpoint'.
+    With the offset you have some more control over the 'sticky breakpoint'.
 You can 'move' it up and down.
     The value must be a number without any units.
   -->
   <div